What Is Age-Related Macular Degeneration?

 Symptoms of macular degeneration may include:

 - Worse or less clear vision.
-Your vision might be blurry, and it may be hard to read fine print or drive.
+Your vision might be blurry, and it may be hard to read fine print, drive, or recognize faces.

 - Dark, blurry areas in the center of your vision